yhoogstrate/flaimapper/README.md

 The easiest way to install the latest version of pysam is via pip using the following terminal command:

+	sudo apt-get install python-dev python-pip

+	sudo pip install --upgrade pyrex

 	sudo pip install --upgrade pysam

 ### Download FlaiMapper
 #### Latest version from GitHub

-To get the latest version of FlaiMapper please download with Git (make sure it's installed) from GitHub using the following terminal command:
+To get the latest version of FlaiMapper please download with Git (make sure it is installed) from GitHub using the following terminal command:

+	sudo apt-get install git

 	git clone --recursive https://github.com/yhoogstrate/flaimapper.git

-Or you can download and extract the latest source as ZIP package from the following url: [here (right mouse click; save as)](https://github.com/yhoogstrate/flaimapper/archive/master.zip).
+Or you can download the latest source as ZIP package from the following url: [here (right mouse click; save as)](https://github.com/yhoogstrate/flaimapper/archive/master.zip).
+Extract this package to a directory called "flaimapper".

 #### Read & agree with GPL3 free software license